 Cut the fudge into two-incch blocks and store in the freezer to keep firm.

-You’ll note in the recipe that we did this in reverse from what Mareya did – we put the chocolate layer on the bottom and the tahini layer on top.
+You’ll note in the recipe that we did this in reverse from what Mareya did.
+In our version, we put the chocolate layer on the bottom and the tahini layer on top.

 Blogger Note: Thank you to Melissa’s Produce for inviting Jolly Tomato to a book event for Eat Like You Give A Fork.
 We received a copy of the book and tasted a variety of recipes from the book.
 We did not receive compensation for this post.
 All opinions expressed are our own.